-Polce: New Stanton man on methadone at time of fatal hit-and-run
+Police: New Stanton man on methadone at time of fatal hit-and-run

 Ramsay was arraigned Sunday morning on charges of homicide by vehicle while driving under the influence, homicide by vehicle, driving under the influence, accidents involving death and other counts.

-He was being held in the Westmoreland County Prison on $20,000 bond.
+He was being held in Westmoreland County Prison on $20,000 bond.

 Cummins was initially taken to Excela Health Frick Hospital and later transported to UPMC Presbyterian Hospital in Pittsburgh where he succumbed to his wounds during surgery at 4:30 p.m., according to the Allegheny County Medical Examiner.